khoslaventures/proj1-ror/answers.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

 # Give us feedback on the project and decal below!
+Not bad, I just wish the deadlines weren't set in stone as I don't always have time every week to complete each thing on time.
+Sometimes I worry about passing with my late assignments.
 # Extra credit: Link your Heroku deployed app